 - Do the proposed services address an important problem or need in cancer prevention and control?
 Do the proposed project strategies support desired outcomes in cancer incidence, morbidity, and/or mortality?
 Does the proposed project demonstrate creativity, ingenuity, resourcefulness, or imagination?
-Does it take evidence-based interventions and apply them in innovative ways to explore new partnerships, new audiences, or improvements to systems? - Does the program address adaptation, if applicable, of the evidence-based intervention to the target population? - Does the program address known gaps in prevention services and avoid duplication of effort? - If applicable, have collaborative partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than the applicant organization's effort separately? - Will the project reach and serve an appropriate number of people based on the budget allocated to providing services and the cost of providing services?
+Does it take evidence-based interventions and apply them in innovative ways to explore new partnerships, new audiences, or improvements to systems? - Does the program address adaptation, if applicable, of the evidence-based intervention to the target population?
+Is the base of evidence clearly explained and referenced? - Does the program address known gaps in prevention services and avoid duplication of effort? - If applicable, have collaborative partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than the applicant organization's effort separately? - Will the project reach and serve an appropriate number of people based on the budget allocated to providing services and the cost of providing services?